-A judgment filed by the Tax Commission against a taxpayer’s real or personal property when they neglect or refuse to pay a Utah tax balance.
+A tax lien is a judgment filed by the Tax Commission against a taxpayer’s real or personal property when they neglect or refuse to pay a Utah tax balance.

-A lien is a public document that lists the delinquent taxpayer’s personal or business name, the tax type and amount owed at the time the lien is filed.
-A lien may be used by the Tax Commission to seize and sell the taxpayer’s real and personal property if necessary to pay the delinquent tax balance.
+A lien is a public document that lists a delinquent taxpayer’s personal or business name, the tax type and amount owed at the time the lien is filed.
+The Tax Commission may use a lien to seize and sell a taxpayer’s real and personal property, if necessary, to pay a tax balance.

-If a person or business has a payment agreement with the Tax Commission, a lien may be filed to secure that debt.
-If the payments are made as agreed, no action will be taken on the lien.
+If a person or business has a payment agreement with the Tax Commission, we may file a lien to secure that debt.
+If the payments are made as agreed, we will not take action on the lien.

-When the lien is filed, the Tax Commission will send a certified Notice of Lien to the address listed on your account.
+If we file a lien against you, we will send a certified Notice of Lien to the address listed on your account.

 There are two ways to have a lien withdrawn:

-Credit reporting agencies have access to the county records and state liens are shown on credit reports.
-A state tax lien may prevent a person from selling or refinancing property and may adversely affect other attempts to acquire credit.
-Even once the tax lien is withdrawn, it will still be reflected on credit reports as set aside.
+Credit reporting agencies have access to county records.
+A state tax lien may prevent you from selling or refinancing property and can make it difficult to acquire credit.

-When a lien has been withdrawn, the Tax Commission will send the taxpayer a Notice to Credit Bureaus.
-The taxpayer should send a copy of this notice to the credit bureau(s).
+When a lien against you is withdrawn, the Tax Commission will send you a Notice to Credit Bureaus.
+Send a copy of this notice to the credit bureau(s).